Ashtanga (vinyasa) yoga: Bandhas

-Both Pattabhi Jois and Sharath Jois recommend practising mula and uddiyana bandha even when not practicing asanas.
+Both Pattabhi Jois and Sharath Jois recommend practising mula bandha and uddiyana bandha even when not practicing asanas.
 Pattabhi Jois explains: (translated quote) "You completely exhale, apply mula bandha and after inhaling you apply uddiyana bandha.
 Both bandhas are very important...
 After bandha practice, take [your attention] to the location where they are applied and maintain that attention at all times, while walking, talking, sleeping and when walk is finished.
 Always you control mula bandha".

 Sharath Jois says: "Without bandhas, breathing will not be correct, and the asanas will give no benefit".

+Rest

+Sessions end with resting for 5 minutes.